Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Luis Arraez At The Plate

-- He has gone deep in 3.9% of his games this year, and 0.9% of his trips to the plate.
+- In 3.9% of his games this year, he has hit a long ball, and 0.9% of his trips to the dish.

-- In 39 games this year (30.7%), Arraez has picked up an RBI, and in 14 of those games (11%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Arraez has had an RBI in 39 games this season (30.5%), including 14 multi-RBI outings (10.9%).
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 38.3% of his games this year, with more than one run scored in 5.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.